A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 The Right Shoes

-We covered a lot of ground during our 4 Days in Bangkok – and it’s important to have good travel shoes!
+We’ve covered a lot of ground in Bangkok – so we really know it’s important to have good travel shoes!

-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
 I (Sarah) always pack these shoes by Columbia and Reef.
-Kris prefers wearing these shoes by Merrell.
+Kris prefers wearing Merrell and Sanuk.

 Travel Camera

 It’s easy to get turned around in any foreign city…especially BKK!
-Make sure to have a good city map and/or guidebook before arriving in Thailand.
+Make sure to have a good guidebook before arriving in Thailand.

 Day Pack

-Whether you pack with a backpack or a suitcase, you’ll also want to travel to Bangkok with a great Day Bag to organize all your daily travel essentials!
+Whether you travel with a backpack or a suitcase, you’ll also want a great day bag to organize all your daily trip essentials!

 Travel Insurance

-If you haven’t already obtained travel insurance for your trip to Thailand, consider traveling protected with World Nomads.
+If you haven’t already obtained coverage, consider traveling protected with World Nomads.

 Start planning your trip to Thailand!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com